isis-ammo/ammo-gateway/BUILDING.md

         export PATH=$PROTOBUF_ROOT/bin:$ACE_ROOT/bin:$PATH
         export LD_LIBRARY_PATH=$GATEWAY_ROOT/build/lib:$PROTOBUF_ROOT/lib:$ACE_ROOT/lib:$LD_LIBRARY_PATH

-  4) Create a file called "config.h" in $ACE_ROOT/ace/ containing:
+ 4. Create a file called `config.h` in `$ACE_ROOT/ace/` containing:

         #include "ace/config-linux.h"

-  5) Create a symbolic link called platform_macros.GNU in $ACE_ROOT/include/makeinclude
+ 5. Create a symbolic link called platform_macros.GNU in $ACE_ROOT/include/makeinclude
     pointing to the file platform_linux.GNU

-     i.e. ln -s platform_linux.GNU platform_macros.GNU
+        ln -s platform_linux.GNU platform_macros.GNU

-     (If platform_macros.GNU already exists you will need to remove it.)
+    (If platform_macros.GNU already exists, you will need to remove it.)

-  6) Build ACE:
+ 6. Build ACE:

         cd $ACE_ROOT
         make

-  7) Build the gateway: (from $GATEWAY_ROOT)
+ 7. Build the gateway: (from $GATEWAY_ROOT)

         ant

-  Linux build notes:
+### Linux build notes:
    * Compiled executables can be found in $GATEWAY_ROOT/build/bin/; note that executables should also be run from this directory so that they can find their configuration files.